-AMD Supply LLC, Miami’s leading wholesale supplier for hurricane shutters and aluminum products, has recently added a whole new array of hurricane & storm shutters to its inventory.
+AMD Supply LLC, South Florida’s leading wholesale supplier for hurricane shutters and aluminum supplies, has recently added a whole new array of hurricane & storm shutters to our warehouse inventory.

-On this occasion, the spokesperson of the company shared highly valuable insight into the different types of hurricane shutters and how they differ from one another.
+The team at AMD Supply has shared some highly valuable insight into the different types of hurricane shutters out there and how they differ from one another.

-The information provided by the spokesperson, a knowledgeable expert with years of experience in the aluminum supply and hurricane manufacturing industry, can serve as a useful guide for people willing to purchase hurricane shutters in Miami and throughout South Florida.
+Our years of experience and industry knowledge in the aluminum supply and hurricane manufacturing industry can serve as a useful guide for people who want to purchase hurricane shutters in Florida for their homes.

-The spokesperson stressed that understanding the options available in the market can actually help customers make an educated decision with long term value when it comes to choosing the best hurricane shutters.
+Understanding the options available in your local Florida market actually helps you to make an educated decision with long term value when it comes to choosing the best hurricane shutters.

-Highlighting how AMD Supply is playing its part in consumer education, he said, “When customers buy what they know they need, they are happier and more satisfied with the overall buying experience.
+Highlighting how AMD Supply is playing its part in consumer education, “When customers buy what they know they need, they are happier and more satisfied with the overall buying experience.